 The variety of services offered affects managed IT services costs from company to company.

-As we’ve discussed in a previous article, The Price You Pay for Poor Service Quality, not all MSPs are created equal.
+As we’ve discussed in another article The Price You Pay for Poor Service Quality, not all MSPs are created equal.
 This is another area of assessment for your organization when choosing an MSP.
+Ask the provider how long they have been around, what kind of experience their technical team has and for references.
+More experienced providers may come with a higher price tag.

 Oftentimes a lower cost means less experience or less bandwidth, or they may rely on a break-fix model instead of proactive management.
 You can even simply ask the potential vendors – why do you charge less or more than your competitors?
 Regardless of where you land, this helps you make an informed assessment of different MSP prices.